 Both seasoned and beginner chefs know that high-quality knives are critical for a kitchen success.
-Among all chef blades, carbon steel knives are a must-have, especially if you are serious about your culinary endeavors.
+Of all chef blades, high carbon steel knives are a must-have, especially if you are serious about your culinary endeavors.

 While professional carbon steel knives can come with a hefty price tag, you can nonetheless also find excellent carbon steel ones and create veritable gourmet artworks.